minqiaowang/oracle-sharded-database/setup-environment/setup-environment.md

     ![](./images/pseftns.png " ")

-5. Connect to the Database using SQL*Plus as the **oracle** user.
+5. Do the same steps to the other VMs, make sure all the databases are create correctly.
+Connect to the Database using SQL*Plus as the **oracle** user.
 The 4 CDBs we created named `cata, shd1, shd2, shd3` and the PDB named `catapdb, shdpdb1, shdpdb2, shdpdb3`.

     ````
     <copy>